Sim Woon-sub

 Sim Woon-sub (a.k.a.
-Shim Un-seob; Korean: 심운섭; born 24 February 1990) is a South Korean professional footballer who currently plays as a midfielder for Hong Kong Premier League club Sham Shui Po.
+Shim Un-seob; Korean: 심운섭; born 24 February 1990) is a South Korean professional footballer who plays as a midfielder who plays for Wollongong Wolves in the NPL NSW.

 Club career

 After finishing university in South Korea in 2012, Sim was unable find a home with any Korean clubs.
 To start his professional career, he left Korea with 2 other players to find a club to sign with.
 Sim signed with Myanmar National League side Nay Pyi Taw.

 In 2015, Sim joined Myanmar National League and signed a year-long contract with the local team Ayeyawady United.
 During his stay at the club, he made 33 appearances from the start out of 35 in which all of them he played full 90 minutes.
 He also played in 15 matches out of 16 in the 2015 AFC Cup.

 On 20 May 2019, Ararat Yerevan announced that they had terminated Sim's contract by mutual consent.

 On 11 January 2023, Sim joined Sham Shui Po.

+On 12 October 2025, Sim was fielded in the Wollongong Wolves starting lineup against Heidelberg United FC, loosing 3-0, during which he gained the nickname "Soon-Yi Duck" from the local Wollongong crowd.